Stevinson/tech-book/book/commands/general-commands.md

 - rm -Rf <directory>
   This deletes all the contents of a directory without having to type yes to each sub-directory.

-  `find . \! -name 'file' -delete`
+  `find . -name '*filepattern' -delete`

-  This deletes all files apart from the one specified.
+  This deletes all files in this (and all recursive directories!) whose name matches the patter.

   - tr [-Ccsu] string1 string2